michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 Having retinitis pigmentosa means I have a low-vision disability.
 Because the condition's rare and there's no cure, having retinitis pigmentosa (or macular degeneration more generally, which encompasses several other diseases too) places me in a global community of researchers and patients.
 There's an online platform I was asked to join so I could learn about and evaluate clinical trials.
 It shows a dashboard of everybody (that we know of anyway) who is diagnosed with RP.
 Which is kind-of cool, albeit macabre.

-Remarkably, I've met two people (organically!) who also have retinitis pigmentosa.
+Remarkably, I've so far met two people (organically!) who also have retinitis pigmentosa.
 I met one at my gym (of all places!) and another on LinkedIn.
 We instantly became friends.
-They're far worse off than I am.
+They're far worse-off than I am.
 One has basically no field of vision remaining.
 The other has a little left, but he's managed to have a great life/career anyway, which gives me hope.
-I'll probably meet the criteria for "legally blind" in like one to three years (it's impossible to know/say), but I'm basically there (i.e. mathematically one degree away) already.
+I'll probably meet the criteria for "legally blind" in like one to three years (it's impossible to know), but I'm basically there (i.e. mathematically one degree away) already.

-I use a cane sometimes but generally don't.
+I use a cane _sometimes_ but generally don't.
 To be blunt, _I avoid using a cane as much as possible_.
-I don't want people to treat me differently, and I don't want to deal with judging glares from people when they see me put the cane away (ask me how I know) because I only need it in _certain situations_.
+I don't want people to treat or perceive me differently.
+More precisely, I don't want to deal with judging glares from people when they see me put the cane away (ask me how I know) because I only need it in _certain situations_.
+You know how people can be.

 Nobody seems to understand: